jafar756/FASDH25-portfolio2/README.md

 -- Cleaned up the duplicate names and merge
 -- writen the cleaned place names and their frequency counts into a tab separated values fofile for further --  Displays the content of the saved TSV file, showing the list of unique , cleaned place names and how many times each appeared in january 2024 news articles.

+## 4A.
+Map the regex-extracted placenames

+### The porpose
+The goal of this task is to show how often different places are mentioned in the text using method regex.
+For regex, I made an animated map (regex_map.html, regex_map.png) that shows how place mentions change each month using data from regex_counts.tsv.

+### steps
+- Imported pandas and plotly.express to read data and create interactive maps.
+Installed kaleido to save maps as images.

+- - Loaded regex_counts.tsv (place names, frequency, and date) and ner_gazetteer.tsv (place names with latitude and longitude).

+- - Merged both files using the common place name so each place would have both frequency and coordinates to make the ouput more interactive.

+- - Removed extra spaces from column headers to avoid errors during merging.

+- - Converted the date column to datetime format so Python can understand and work with dates.

+- - Extracted month and year from the date for monthly animation.

+- - Adjusted display settings to show all columns clearly during process.

+- - Converted latitude and longitude columns to numbers because they might be read as text.

+- - Removed rows with missing coordinates (NaN) to avoid mapping errors.

+- - Used plotly.express.scatter_mapbox to create an animated map showing place name mentions by month.

+- - Used size and color of dots to show how often a place was mentioned.

+- - Applied a clean map style (carto-positron-nolabels) for better readability.

+- - Displayed the map in the browser.

+- - Saved it as regex_map.html (interactive) and regex_map.png (image).

+## 4B.
+Map the NER-extracted placenames

+### purpose:
+- The goal of this task is to show how often different places are mentioned in the text using NER.
+NER, I made a map (ner_map.html, ner_map.png) that shows which places were mentioned in January 2024, using ner_counts.tsv and NER_gazetteer.tsv.
+-- These maps help us understand which places were talked about the most and how that changed over time or stayed the same.
+### steps:
+- Import pandas and plotly.express to handle data and create the map and install keldieo to save png.

+- - Load ner_counts.tsv (contains place names and frequency) and ner_gazetteer.tsv (contains coordinates)

+- - Clean column names to prevent merge issues due to extra spaces.

+- - Merge both files on the common column name to combine frequencies with coordinates

+- - Rename columns for consistency and easier access

+- - Convert latitude and longitude to numeric values so they can be used for plotting

+- - Remove rows with missing coordinate or frequency data to avoid errors

+- - Create an interactive map using scatter_map to show place frequencies

+- - Use a simple base map style (open-street-map) that doesn't need a token

+- - Show the map in the browser

+- - Save the map as ner_map.html (interactive) and ner_map.png (image)